actions-marketplace-validations/itzzjb_dockai/docs/github-actions.md

 # GitHub Actions Integration

-This guide covers how to use DockAI in your CI/CD pipelines with GitHub Actions.
+Complete guide for using DockAI in CI/CD pipelines with GitHub Actions.

+---

 ## Quick Start